danielguillan/kuotes/README.md

 #Kuotes

-Kuotes (currently offline) is a growing collection of inspiring quotes on Design, Minimalism, Simplicity, Focus, … curated by [Daniel Guillan](http://danielguillan.com).
+[Kuotes](http://danielguillan.github.io/kuotes/) is a growing collection of inspiring quotes on Design, Minimalism, Simplicity, Focus, … curated by [Daniel Guillan](http://danielguillan.com).

 ## The idea